QuantileRegressionLab/QMGM/README.md

 ## Script description
 ### WorkHorse.R
 This script contains the functions to run the `R` scripts in this repository.
-The main functions are
+The main functions are:
 -    `QMGM` allows to fit the proposed mid-quantile mixed graphical model (QMGM).
 -    `fit.cat` allows to estimate the regression parameters of a LASSO-penalized mid-quantile regression.
 -    `midCDF_est` allows to estimate the conditional mid-CDF.

 ### Data_preparation_Mass_Shootings.R
 Preliminary step to clean the data and provide a suitable format for the analysis.
-This script can be used to reproduce Table 1 and Figure 2 of the paper:
+This script can be used to reproduce Table 1 and Figure 2 of the paper.
 -  Table 1: Summary statistics of the variables in the sample.
 -  Figure 2: Number of fatalities per year and number of shootings per year.